ninelore/dots/README.md

-<h1 align="center">ninelore's cross-platform dotfiles</h1>
+<h1 align="center">ninelore's new dotfile repo</h1>

 ## What dis?

-I use Windows and Linux equally, so here are my configs for cross-platform Tools
+I use Windows and Linux equally, so here are my configs for both.

 ## What do I need?

-Requires a Nerd Font and Oh-My-Posh
+Nushell configs require a Nerd Font and Oh-My-Posh

-...so far
+tbd